Funding Allocation Summary: $1,700,000,000

 Costs paid under the PA Match Program must be eligible according to both FEMA and CDBG-DR grant requirements and supported by documentation.
 In some cases, PRDOH may request additional documentation beyond what has been required by FEMA, which will be requested by the NFMP team.

-CDBG-DR funds also include additional contracting and programmatic requirements.
-All program participants must enter into Subrecipient Agreements with PRDOH prior to receiving any match payments.
-PRDOH will provide Technical Assistance to each program participant to explain how to comply with these requirements.
-PRDOH procurement staff will also provide ongoing Technical Assistance to all program participants who contract for permanent recovery projects.
+The CDBG-DR funds requires compliance with parameters in addition to FEMA requirements.
+All program participants must enter into Subrecipient Agreements with the Puerto Rico Department of Housing prior to receiving any match payments and as established in the CDBG-DR Program requirements.
+PRDOH will provide Technical Assistance to each program participant and explain how to comply with these requirements.

 Should you have any questions or comments, or require any additional information regarding the Non-Federal Match Program (NFMP), feel free to send any requests via electronic mail at: